Balance Training: Exercises for Dizziness and Balance

 Balance exercises progressively challenge the three balance systems by manipulating the surface, visual input, and task complexity:

-Here are six exercises that form the foundation of most vestibular rehabilitation programs.
+Here are six exercises that form the foundation of most balance training programs.
 Start with the easier versions and progress as your symptoms allow.

 Exercise 1: VOR x1 — Horizontal